swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - [HuggingChat Assistants - open source GPT Store](https://twitter.com/julien_c/status/1754501776835760559?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 - [Ollama openai compatibility APIs](https://news.ycombinator.com/item?id=39307330)
 - [LlamaIndex v0.10](https://blog.llamaindex.ai/llamaindex-v0-10-838e735948f8?source=collection_home---6------0-----------------------)
+	- [llama-index-networks feature](https://twitter.com/llama_index/status/1762552542981230769?s=12&t=90xQ8sGy63D2OtiaoGJuww): combine RAG applications into a distributed super-RAG!
+	- ➡️ create an API service for any RAG application
+	- ➡️ connect RAG apps into a single network
+	- ➡️ effortlessly run queries across the entire network
+	- ➡️ get a single answer from all the responses combined by an LLM!
 - [OpenLLMetry-JS](https://news.ycombinator.com/item?id=39371297) SDK via traceloop
 	- an open protocol and SDK, based on OpenTelemetry, that provides traces and metrics for LLM JS/TS applications and can be connected to any of the 15+ tools that already support OpenTelemetry.
 	- JS version of [Python one](https://news.ycombinator.com/item?id=37843907)